bluzDK/bluz-docs/docs/reference/serial.md

 # Serial

 Used for communication between the device and a computer or other devices.
-The device has two serial channels:
+The device has one serial channel:

 `Serial1:` This channel is available via the device's TX and RX pins.